Why Do We Need To Repot?

 What Soil Should I Use?

 You can get pretty technical with this subject and every plant has its ideal conditions.
 We recommend you researching the best soil for your particular plant.
-However, we have found the Houseplant Mix soil in hardware shops are very good and Cactus and Succulent soil is good for your cacti friends.
+However, we sell a great peat free soil on our website that is suitable for most Houseplants and special Cactus and Succulent soil is good for your cacti friends.
 This soil will provide nutrients for your plants as well as good drainage.

 How Do I Repot My Plant?